Here I stand

 I see it clearer

-than I want to:
+than I want to,

 How I turned

-waiting into devotion,
+waiting into devotion.

-like a skipping record,
+a skipping record

-the needle scratching
+needle scratching

 over the same old wound

-a jagged thing
+a jagged ache

 spelling out:

-“How did it end?”
+Finally, the jury asks "How did it end?"

 April 1st, 2025